 Pacamara combines the best of Pacas and Maragogype to produce smaller trees that are closer together with larger beans and a higher coffee yield.

-Maragogype comes from Brazil, specifically Maragogipe, Bahia, from a spontaneous mutation of the Arabica variety known as Typica.
-Maragogype, or “elephant coffee,” has a large body.
+Maragogype coffee comes from Brazil, specifically Maragogipe, Bahia, from a spontaneous mutation of the Arabica variety known as Typica.
+Maragogype, sometimes called “elephant coffee,” has a large body.
 Although this taller plant yield is not the most effective, it results in a higher quality coffee (3).

 what does Typica taste like?